kube-rs/website/docs/controllers/scaling.md

 ## Motivating Questions

 - Why is the reconciler lagging?
 Are there too many resources being reconciled?
-- What happens when your controller starts managing resource sets so large that it starts significantly impacting your cpu or memory use?
+- What happens when your controller starts managing resource sets so large that it starts significantly impacting your CPU or memory use?
 - Do you give your more resources?
 - Do you add more pods?
 How can you do this safely?